ArthurPieri/arthurpieri.github.io/content/98% economy on Data lake.md

 ---
-title: "99% economy on Data lake"
+title: "98% economy on Data lake"
 author: "Arthur Pieri"
 tags:
 - data-engineering
 - data
 images:
 ---
+#data-engineering
 ## The beginning

 One day I was looking at some of the KPIs from our Data lake, we use a pretty "standard" stack with: